 I was born and raised in Santa Cruz CA and now live and work on the westside, 2 blocks away from the house I grew up in.
 I graduated from Santa Cruz High School in 2003, received my Bachelors of Science in Kinesiology with a Pre-PT focus at Cal Poly San Luis Obispo in 2007 and my Masters in Physical Therapy at Long Beach State in 2010.
 I went straight into an Orthopedic Residency through Kaiser Southern California during which I was in a serious accident.
 I completed the residency, passed the specialty exam and then traveled around the world for most of 2012 after which I settled back in Santa Cruz (lets face it, there’s no place like home).
-I worked for several outpatient orthopedic clinics throughout Santa Cruz County before starting my own business in 2015.
+I worked for a handful of outpatient orthopedic clinics throughout Santa Cruz County before starting my own business in 2015.

 I prioritize two things in my profession: individualized, one-on-one, quality care and continued education with an emphasis on professional growth.
 The unfortunate fact is that it is hard to maintain these two things in a clinic run by insurance companies.
 The design is flawed or more over, our insurance system is backwards.
 After re-living the same story over and over again, I was tired of treatment times being cut, patients being pushed over to under-qualified aides and insurance reimbursement dictating what treatment I was and wasn’t allowed to give.
 I opened up my own practice in order to guarantee that at the end of everyday, I know I have given the best possible care to each and every one of my patients.
 In order to make sure of this, I will never hire, expand or double book, and I will never take insurance as long as it functions in its current state.

 I have always been an over-achiever.
 I would like to blame my parents for something but I think it is just how I am wired.
 It started with an obsession for math in high school.
 I love problem solving especially when there is a right and wrong answer.
 The human body isn’t quite like a math equation but the same process is involved.
 There is a problem and there is a solution.
 What makes the human body more exciting and sometimes more challenging is that every body is different.
 I love this.
 A lot of my success can be attributed to my constant need to learn.
 I am continually adding to my toolbox because I believe each individual responds differently to different techniques.
 What works for one person, doesn’t work for the next so I will never feel my toolbox is full.
 Experience is another factor of my success.
 I have seen a lot of people with a lot of different injuries and conditions.
-Sometimes a tool will work not because a book said it would but because it has worked in the past.
+Sometimes a technique will work not because research said it would but because it has worked in the past.
 More than anything though, I think most of my success is due to my bottomless curiosity and my desire to help people.
 I am the happiest version of myself when I am dealing with complex patients who really want to be a better version of themselves.
 I can relate to that.

 Master of Physical Therapy, California State University Long Beach